-Our transition from an outsourcing model to the servicing of loans in-house means that we are more directly responsible for complying with guidelines set forth by the Agencies and other investors (including securitization trusts) on whose behalf we service mortgage loans.
-Failure to meet stipulations of servicing guidelines can result in the assessment of fines and loss of reimbursement of loan-related advances, expenses, interest and servicing fees.
+Our transition from an outsourcing model to an in-house model for the servicing of loans means that we are more directly responsible for complying with guidelines set forth by the Agencies and other investors (including securitization trusts) on whose behalf we service mortgage loans.
+Failure to meet stipulations of servicing guidelines, which risk is higher than some of our competitors due to our limited operating history, can result in the assessment of fines and loss of reimbursement of loan-related advances, expenses, interest and servicing fees, as well as reputational damage.
 When the subservicing of a loan is transferred to the Company to be serviced in-house, the loan may have been previously serviced in a manner that will contribute towards our not meeting certain servicing guidelines.
 If not recovered from a prior servicer, such event could lead to the eventual realization of a loss to us.

-We are required to make servicing advances that can be subject to delays in recovery or, to a lesser extent, may not be recoverable in certain circumstances, which could adversely affect our liquidity, business, financial condition and results of operations.
+We are required to make servicing advances that can be subject to delays in recovery or, to a lesser extent, may not be recoverable in certain circumstances, which could adversely affect our liquidity and business.

-For mortgage loans, during any period in which a borrower is not making payments, we are required under most of our servicing agreements in respect of our servicing rights to advance our own funds to meet contractual principal and interest remittance requirements for investors, pay property taxes and insurance premiums, legal expenses and other protective advances.
+For mortgage loans, during any period in which a borrower is not making payments, we are required under most of our servicing agreements in respect of our servicing rights to advance our own funds to meet contractual principal and interest remittance requirements for investors and pay property taxes and insurance premiums, legal expenses and other protective advances.
 We also advance funds under these agreements to maintain, repair and market real estate properties on behalf of investors.
+When home values rise, costs increase, or delinquencies increase, as they recently have, we are typically required to advance greater amounts.
 In addition, if a mortgage loan serviced by us is in default or becomes delinquent, the repayment to us of the advance may be delayed until the mortgage loan is repaid or refinanced or foreclosure or a liquidation occurs.
 If the home value decreases and the property is sold in foreclosure or is real estate owned, we may not recover some or all of our advance funds.
-If we are required to advance funds in excess of amounts that we are able to fund at that time, we may not be able to fund these advance requests, which could materially and adversely affect our mortgage loan servicing activities and our status as an approved servicer by Fannie Mae and Freddie Mac and result in our termination as an issuer and approved servicer by Ginnie Mae.
 A delay in our ability to collect an advance may adversely affect our liquidity, and our inability to be reimbursed for an advance could adversely affect our business, financial condition and results of operations.
 As our servicing portfolio continues to age, defaults might increase as the loans age, which may increase our costs of servicing and could be detrimental to our business.
-Market disruptions, natural disasters or economic downturns which may necessitate the offering of a temporary period of forbearance for customers unable to pay on certain mortgage loans may also increase the number of defaults, delinquencies or forbearances related to the loans we service, increasing the advances we make for such loans.
+Market disruptions, natural disasters, pandemics, or economic downturns may necessitate the offering of a temporary period of forbearance for customers unable to pay on certain mortgage loans and may also increase the number of defaults, delinquencies or forbearances related to the loans we service, increasing the advances we make for such loans and delaying our recoveries.
+We have recently been subject to such forbearance requirements in California, Florida and other jurisdictions in connection with fires, hurricanes and other catastrophe events.
+In connection with large scale catastrophe or other adverse events, particularly in jurisdictions where we have large concentrations of serviced loans, we may be required to advance funds in excess of our funding capacity, which could materially and adversely affect our mortgage loan servicing activities and our status as an approved servicer by Fannie Mae and Freddie Mac and result in our termination as an issuer and approved servicer by Ginnie Mae.